Snowflake math naturally includes geometry, symmetry, patterns, angles, basic shapes, and fractals.

 Bridges in Mathematics: Snowflake Symmetry – This site offers a video link that helps make learning about symmetry more interesting with Lego bricks, and information about different types of symmetry: rotational symmetry and reflection symmetry.
 Plus it offers a few links for learning more about symmetry online and how to make snowflakes from paper.

-Paper Snowflakes – This site is filled with a wide variety of paper snowflake activities for the beginner and for anyone looking to challenge their paper snowflake making skills.
+The Spruce Crafts: Magical Paper Snowflake Craft Projects & 9 Amazing Snowflake Templates – This site is filled with a wide variety of paper snowflake activities for the beginner and for anyone looking to challenge their paper snowflake making skills.
 Classic snowflakes, animal snowflakes, 3-D snowflakes and much more can be found on this site.

 Snowflake Science – How snowflakes form, why they form the way they do, and science experiment suggestions.